Tongariro Alpine Crossing

 Option 3: Parking at Mangatepopo (Not Recommended)

-It might seem convenient to park at the start and hike away, but that can quickly lead to problems:
+It might seem convenient to park at the start and hike away, but that’s not possible:

 • DOC enforces a strict 4-hour parking limit at Mangatepopo road end.